 Lockdown in the UK: What are the latest changes in the four nations?

-Here is an update on coronavirus measures across the four UK nations and what further changes will be made from next week.
+Here is an update on coronavirus measures across the four UK nations and what further changes will be made this week.

+From Monday, people in England will be able to meet outdoors in groups of up to 30, and indoors in groups of six, or two households.

 – What is the latest in Wales?